devbridie/wizardsandwarriors/README.md

 ### Extensions
 Suppose I were a user of the framework: what features would I want?
-In context of game development, I immediately thought of expansion packs: What if `Paladin`s were added to the game?
+In context of game development, I immediately thought of expansion packs: What if a new class called Paladin were added to the game, Wizards and Warriors + Paladins?
 How could this new type of person and other related logic be added to the system without disturbing existing logic?

 For this, being able to nest rulebooks became a vital feature.
+In this way, related logic (What are Paladins allowed to wield?
+What special effects do they have when attacking?) can be kept together and added as one unit to an existing rulebook.